poladbachs/QuantFinance/README.md

 # *C++ Library for Quantitative Finance*

-This project is a high-performance, modular C++ library that implements advanced financial simulation techniques and numerical methods for option pricing and risk analysis.
+This project is a modular C++ library that implements advanced financial simulation techniques and numerical methods for option pricing and risk analysis.
 Each directory focuses on a core aspect of quantitative finance:

 ## Project Highlights